warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/buenavista-testnet/join-buenavista.md

    These commands will update the `minimum-gas-prices` and `persistent_peers` fields in `$HOME/.warden/app.toml`.
 Alternatively, you can adjust the file manually.

-### Option 3: Use Cosmovisor

-You can also use [Cosmovisor](https://docs.cosmos.network/main/build/tooling/cosmovisor) – a utility for managing binary versions of Cosmos SDK-based chains.
-Its primary function is to enable binary upgrades without manual intervention.

 ## 3. Set up the state sync

 :::tip